arunrock98/Amazon---Product-Analysis/README.md

 This process has been repeated 8 times for 8 different Product types: Processors, Laptops, Cameras, Mouses, Monitors, Headphones, Smartphones, Keyboards.
 I will here link just the final csv of cleaned data.

-Mysql
+* Mysql

 The cleaned data has been subsequently pushed to Mysql for further analysis - link

 To achieve this result I used PyMySQL (here all instructions to install it), an interface for connecting to a MySQL database server from Python.
 It implements the Python Database API v2.
 0 and contains a pure-Python MySQL client library.
 Other availabale options are MySQL/connector for Python or MySQLdb.

-More details about how to create the data source, creating the engine and the connection to Mysql are povided in this Python notebook.
+More details about how to create the data source, creating the engine and the connection to Mysql are provided in this Python notebook.

+creating the database for each electronic product_summary, product_details and product sales data.

-Tableau
+* Tableau

-Amazon.de - International market
+Amazon.com - Electronics products KPI Dashboard generation Sales data - Sales Trend and KPI Dashboard generation

 Legal Terms
 All data has been used only for educational purpose.